Looking for the best things to do in Dallas, Texas?

 See the 9/11 exhibit at the George W. Bush Presidential Library and Museum

 Located in University Park near Dallas, you will find the George W. Bush Presidential Center.

 The collection includes many other historical artifacts and documents that narrate the life and work of President George W. Bush.

 Enjoy the roller coasters at Six Flags Over Texas

 The park has a vast number of thrilling rides and roller coasters of every kind including wooden roller coasters and standing roller coasters.

 They also have seasonal events such as holiday light shows and Halloween fright fests.

-We hope you liked our post on the best things to do in Dallas.
-Did we miss any popular attractions in this dynamic Texan city?
-Please let us know in the comments.
+We hope you liked our post on the best things to do in Dallas, TX and surrounding areas.